SWFSC/SphereSoundSpeeds/README.md

 ### Standalone Executable (.exe)

-To use the standalone executable, download and run the file "/release/package/MyAppInstaller.exe" from the Github repository.
-Follow the instructions which would download and install all the required elements needs to run the application (requires an Internet connection for initial installation)
+To use the standalone executable, download and run the file "[/release/package/MyAppInstaller.exe](/release/package/MyAppInstaller.exe)" from the Github repository.
+Follow the instructions which should download and install all the required elements needed to run the application (requires an Internet connection for initial installation).

 ### Matlab Application

+Use of the Matlab Application file (.mlapp) required having a licensed version of Matlab installed on the machine.
+If available, download and run the file "[SphereSoundSpeeds.mlapp](SphereSoundSpeeds.mlapp)" from the Github repository.

+## How to Use

+TBD

 ## Disclaimer